DistributedCollective/Sovryn-smart-contracts/scripts/staking/SNAPSHOT_STAKING.md

 ## Usage

-**Important**: You must explicitly specify either a Unix timestamp OR use the `--current-timestamp` flag.
+**Important**: You must explicitly specify either a block number OR use the `--current-block-number` flag.
 The script will not run without one of these options.

 ### Getting Help